 As with every pet reptile, corn snakes must be housed within a reasonably particular range of humidity levels and temperatures.

-After all, replicating the environmental conditions of your snake’s natural habitat as closely as possible is key to having a happy, healthy pet for years to come.
+After all, replicating the environmental conditions of the natural habitat of a corn snake as closely as possible is key to having a happy, healthy pet for years to come.

 Thankfully, the process of setting up and maintaining the correct temperature and humidity is both simple and inexpensive.

-Keep reading to learn everything you need to know about corn snakes’ ideal conditions and how to keep their enclosure temperature, humidity, and lighting settings just right.
+Keep reading to learn everything you need to know about the ideal conditions for corn snakes and how to keep their enclosure temperature, humidity, and lighting settings just right.

 Table of Contents

 What is the Ideal Humidity For Corn Snakes?